OSGeo/gdal/gdal/doc/source/drivers/vector/gml.rst

    </gml:FeatureCollection>

 By default, only the TopLevelObject object would be reported and it would only use the second geometry.
-This is not the desired behaviour in that instance.
+This is not the desired behavior in that instance.
 You can edit the generated .gfs and modify it like the following in order to specify a full path to the element (top level XML element being omitted) :